krrrr0/krrrr0/README.md

 ### Cool Stuff

-- 🍰 I made a cool facebook messenger chatbot that can bring meal info of your school.
+- 🍰 I made a cute little Messenger bot that can bring your school's meal info in no time.
 Be sure to check it out!
-- 🍭 Another cool project: Virtual friend that can talk and play some games with you.
+- 🍭 Another cool project: A virtual friend that can talk and play some games with you.
-- 🍨 I'm currently working on a multipurpose discord bot with `python` 🐍 and `Dialogflow`.
+- 🍨 I'm currently working on a multipurpose discord bot with `🐍python` and `Dialogflow`.
-- 🥞 I'm also learning about `Vue.js` and stuff about frontend development.
-I'm looking forward to be a full-stack dev.
+- 🥞 I'm also learning about `Vue.js` and other frontend-related stuff.
+I'm looking forward to being a full-stack dev.
 <br>

 #### Genetically Engineered Catgirls in 2021!